 Greensboro Transit Agency (GTA)

-Use your UNCG SpartanCard ID to ride green GTA buses FARE-FREE!
+Use your UNCG UMO Code to ride green GTA buses FARE-FREE!

-Without a valid ID, one-way fare is $1.50.
+Without a valid UMO code, one-way fare is $1.50.
 Routes are ideal for traveling around town, including Four Seasons Town Centre or Wendover Avenue for dining, movies, shopping, and more.

 • GTA 1 – Wendover Avenue Walmart